medqhuang/self-harness/README.md

 3. Make your own calls
 4. Don't use AI to numb yourself

-Each one comes with a tripwire — how I know I've slipped.
-Catching the slip is harder than fixing it, so the signals need to be specific.
+Each one comes with a "slipping when."
+Catching it is the hard part — the signal has to be specific or I'll miss it.

 ## For the record